for updates about the latest fixtures and results.

 Grandmaster visits Churchie

 Churchie’s chess teams were delighted to meet Old Boy, Grandmaster David Smerdon (2001).
-David is currently the second highest ranked chess player in Australia and one of only three active Australian Grandmasters.
-His humorous, insightful discussion of his journey from a Churchie school boy to that of a grandmaster was more than enough encouragement for our young men wishing for similar success.
+David is currently the second-highest-ranked chess player in Australia and one of only three active Australian Grandmasters.
+The humorous, insightful discussion of his journey from a Churchie schoolboy to that of a grandmaster was more than enough encouragement for our young men wishing for similar success.